prikshit4829/App_Dev_Kotlin/README.md

 Application Link & Future Scope :

-its under buil and testing phase. its not fully build it is just a sample tamplete for now
+its under build and testing phase. its not fully build and just a sample template for now